Tim White (gridiron football)

-Timothy Jahti White (born July 15, 1994) is a professional gridiron football wide receiver for the Hamilton Tiger-Cats of the Canadian Football League (CFL).
-He played college football at Arizona State.
+Timothy Jahti White (born July 15, 1994) is an American professional football wide receiver for the Hamilton Tiger-Cats of the Canadian Football League (CFL).

+College career

+White first played college football at the College of the Canyons for the Cougars where he was named to the 2014 All-California Community College Football Team.
+He then transferred to Arizona State University where he played for the Sun Devils in 2015 and 2016.

+White was also an accomplished jumper for the Arizona State Sun Devils track and field team, placing 4th in the triple jump at the 2016 NCAA Division I Outdoor Track and Field Championships.

 Professional career

 Baltimore Ravens

 White signed with the Baltimore Ravens as an undrafted free agent on May 5, 2017.
 He was placed on injured reserve on September 1, 2017.

 On September 1, 2018, White was waived by the Ravens and was signed to the practice squad the next day.
 He was promoted to the active roster on September 22, 2018.
-He was waived on October 8, 2018 and was re-signed to the practice squad.
+He was waived on October 8, 2018, and was re-signed to the practice squad.

 New York Jets

 On January 9, 2019, White signed a reserve/future contract with the New York Jets.
 He was waived on August 31, 2019.

 New Orleans Saints

 On December 30, 2019, White was signed to the New Orleans Saints practice squad.
 He signed a reserve/future contract with the Saints on January 7, 2020.
 He was waived on May 28, 2020.